 The French Revolution felt the impact of the American revolution, but misunderstood its message.

-The lesson of the French Revolution, as Ayn Rand says below, “is that political freedom requires much more than the people's wish.
+The lesson of the French Revolution, as Ayn Rand says below, “is that political freedom requires much more than the people's wish [to be free].
 It requires an enormously complex knowledge of political theory and of how to implement it in practice.”
-America’s founding fathers knew that; France’s Committee of Public Safety did not.
+America’s founding fathers knew it; her patrons and patricians of today have forgotten it; but France’s Committee of Public Safety never learned it.
 It is the American Revolution that has lessons to follow today; the French Revolution is one of many that has lessons to avoid.

-It took centuries of intellectual, philosophical development to achieve political freedom.
+It took centuries of intellectual, philosophical development to achieve political freedom [observes Ayn Rand].
 It was a long struggle, stretching from Aristotle to John Locke to the Founding Fathers.
 The system they established was not based on unlimited majority but on its opposite: on individual rights, which were not to be alienated by majority vote or minority plotting.
-The individual was not left at the mercy of his neighbors or his leaders: the Constitutional system of checks and balances was scientifically devised to protect him from both.
+The individual was not left at the mercy of his neighbours or his leaders: the Constitutional system of checks and balances was scientifically devised to protect him from both.